Aesnouf/ri-calculator/README.md

 **Usage**

-*RI_Calculator.py* is the main script where directories and excel LCI names have to be specified.
+*RI_Calculator.py* is the main script where directories and excel LCI names have to be specified by the user .
-Running this program will use the different python modules supplied in the package.
+Running this script will use the different python modules supplied in the package.
+Needed external python packages are listed in requirements.txt.

+The generated RIs results are stored as excel file in the second specified directory.

+**Implementation**

 Using *lci_formatting.py*, LCIs are formatted (to modify their format from the simapro export format) and standardized with the geometric means of the ecoinvent 3.1 dimensions.
 The impact category RIs are then determined (*ri_calculation.py*).

 To obtain the LCIA method RIs, methods have to be formatted to organize and orthogonalize them (*method_formatting.py*).
 Then, RIs of LCIA methods are determined (*ri_calculation.py*).

-The generated RIs results are stored as excel file in the second specified directory.

 **Reference:**
 Esnouf, A et al. _Representativeness of environmental impact assessmentmethods regarding Life Cycle Inventories_,